MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/README.md

 <img src="./figures/CASSI.jpg">

 In the site, the mainstream algorithms are summarized according to different datasets.
-The distortion, including peak signal-to-noise ratio (**PSNR**), structural similarity (**SSIM**) and spectral angle mapping (**SAM**), are utilized to evaluate the accuracy of the algorithms.
+The distortion, including peak signal-to-noise ratio (**PSNR**), structural similarity (**SSIM**) and spectral angle mapping (**SAM**), are usually utilized to evaluate the accuracy of the algorithms.
 The functions for calculation are provided in [cal_performance.py](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/cal_performance.py).
 Meanwhile, parameters(**Params**) counts and floating-point operations(**FLOPs**) counts are utilized to measure the model complexity.
 The functions for calculation are provided in [cal_params_FLOPs.py](https://github.com/MaxtBIT/Summary-of-Codes-for-HSI-Reconstruction/blob/master/cal_params_FLOPs.py).

 ## Environment
 Python 3.6.2<br/>